MulliqiXheve/homework-1/README.md

 ### 28. Pace check

 Class is going… too slow / just right / too fast.
+JUST RIGHT

 ### 29. Jobs

-Add a link to one web development job based in NYC:
+Add a link to one web development job based in NYC: https://www.linkedin.com/jobs/view/911860642/

 What do you still need to learn to meet the requirements?
+Strong understanding of client-side code

+- Ability to contribute to both standalone software, as well as, standalone javascript functions